abergs/toolbox2017/brief-w3.md

 # Brief: Data is powerful once people understand it.
-Use your coding skills to visualize data.
+I know what you are thinking...
+FINALLY!
+DATA!!
+Right?!
+In this brief, you should use your coding skills to visualize data.

 ## In this brief you should:
 * *(Leave feedback on the first two weeks: https://goo.gl/forms/imtDzLeGHMFGZmzr1)*